keneogu/Tic-Tac-Toe/README.md

 3. Run the program
 `ruby bin/main.rb`

-4. Start the Game

-5. Follow the instructions on how to play section
+4. Follow the instructions on how to play section

 ## How to Play